-The Company's financial instruments include cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities, and loans payable.
+The Company's financial instruments include cash and cash equivalents, amounts receivable, and accounts payable and accrued liabilities.
 The carrying values of these financial instruments reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
-As at September 30, 2021, the Company's financial instruments that are carried at fair value, being cash equivalents, are classified as Level 2 within the fair value hierarchy.
-As at September 30, 2020, the Company had no instruments to classify in the fair value hierarchy.
+As at December 31, 2021, the Company's financial instruments that are carried at fair value, being cash equivalents, are classified as Level 2 within the fair value hierarchy.
+As at December 31, 2020, the Company had no instruments to classify in the fair value hierarchy.